 Clean Break offers both a rubber flooring sealant and a facility disinfectant that meets all of the requirements above.
 Protecting your crossfit rubber mats from the very beginning and disinfecting them on a regular basis will help salvage them instead of having to replace them.

 No matter your industry or use for rubber mats, the truth of the matter is that they get stinky.
 From stinky rubber mats in fishing boats to rubber flooring at doggy day cares and every other use in between, eliminating odor ranks high on everyone’s list.

-In order to eliminate odors from stinky rubber mats, you need a disinfectant that’s both EPA registered and effective at breaking up nasty smells and removing the problem at it’s root.
+In order to eliminate odors from stinky rubber mats, you need a disinfectant that’s effective at breaking up nasty smells and removing the problem at it’s root.
 Both porous and non-porous rubber mats and rubber flooring can absorb bad smells that are off putting for you and your customers.

 Clean Break offers multiple disinfecting systems perfect for your specific stinky rubber mat situation.
-Clean Break’s Facility Disinfectant is EPA registered to be effective against pathogens typically associated with humans.
-Clean Break’s Disinfectant-Detergent is formulated and EPA registered to be effective against the pathogens associated with animals, and more specifically cats and dogs.
+Clean Break’s Facility Disinfectant is effective against pathogens typically associated with humans.
+Clean Break’s Disinfectant-Detergent is formulated to be effective against the pathogens associated with animals, and more specifically cats and dogs.

 Facility Disinfectant Cleans Stinky Rubber Mats in:

 - Homes and shops

 Multi-purpose Disinfectant Cleans Stinky Rubber Mats in: